-Once you are “Mirandized” (read your rights), you must communicate to law enforcement officers that you intend to exercise them and ask to speak with an Oakland, CA felony lawyer.
+Once you are “Mirandized” (read your rights), you must communicate to law enforcement officers that you intend to exercise them and ask to speak with an Oakland, CA Felony Lawyer.
 In some cases, prosecutors can use a person’s silence against him or her.
 You must understand that it’s okay to go back on your initial agreement to waive your Miranda rights and talk to the officers.
-Even if you waive them at first, you can change your mind later and tell the officers that you have decided to exercise your rights.
+Even if you wave them at first, you can change your mind later and tell the officers that you have decided to exercise your rights.
 Then you won’t have to answer any other questions and can ask to see an attorney.
 Moreover, anytime you wish, you can invoke your Fifth Amendment rights against incriminating yourself.

 Understanding what your rights are is essential for your defense

-If you need criminal defense, Hallinan Law Firm can provide you with an experienced and highly capable felony lawyer Oakland, CA clients trust.
+If you need criminal defense, The Hallinan Law Firm can provide you with an experienced and highly capable Felony Lawyer, Oakland, CA clients trust.
 Call our office today.